kunhwiko/concepts/cloud/kubernetes/B-components.md

 ##### CoreDNS
 ```
-CoreDNS is a pod that functions as a DNS server in the cluster.
+a) CoreDNS is a pod that functions as a DNS server in the cluster.
 It has become the default over KubeDNS.
      * Every service receives an A record: <service-name>.<namespace>.svc.cluster.local
      * Every pod receives an A record: <pod-ip-address>.<namespace>.pod.cluster.local
+b) When a pod is scheduled, kubelets will write the IP address of the DNS server to /etc/resolv.conf.
 ```

 ### Master Node Component Optimizations